-It’s been scientifically proven that the sacred mudra hand positions used in Hinduism and Buddhism can significantly boost your health and even cure diseases.
+It’s been scientifically proven that mudra hand positions used in Hinduism, yoga and Buddhism can significantly boost your health and even cure diseases.

 Yes.
 They can cure diseases.